quasar-finance/quasar/x/qoracle/spec/03_messages.md

   // to time between start_time, and start_time + duration.
 The amount
   // PoolAsset.token.amount field is ignored if present, future type
-  // refactorings should just have a type with the denom & weight here. repeated abag.quasarnode.osmosis.gamm.PoolAsset targetPoolWeights = 4 [
+  // refactorings should just have a type with the denom & weight here. repeated osmosis.gamm.PoolAsset targetPoolWeights = 4 [
     (gogoproto.moretags) = "yaml:\"target_pool_weights\"",
     (gogoproto.nullable) = false
   ];